laerciogermano/flow-oriented-programming/README.md

 # Flow-Oriented Programming

 This repository introduces the conceptual framework of Flow, a paradigm for service-oriented and modular development.
-Flow emphasizes service-level decoupling in all calls, ensuring increased compatibility and making every component a replaceable layer.
+Flow emphasizes **service-level** decoupling in **all calls**, ensuring increased compatibility and making every component a replaceable layer.
 By eliminating redundant concepts and adopting a unified development approach, Flow leverages an innovative layered architecture with ubiquitous language and visual representations, fostering clarity and maintainability in software design.

 ---